• Email

 Chunky, vegetable-filled soup to warm us up with every bite.
 And this soup did just that.
 While the veggies simmered on the stove, Lucas decided it'd be a good time to tell me that he's had many terrible minestrone soups.
 The good bowls were fantastic, but most, he claimed, have been gross.
 That's what every home cook wants to hear - "Usually I don't like this, but don't worry, honey, I'm sure yours will be tasty."
 No pressure.

 When we finally dug into a steaming hot bowl, he paused to confirm it was the best bowl of minestrone he's ever had, and went ahead and ate it for both lunch and dinner the following day.
 To be fair, I'm not sure what his comparison bar is because I'll have to agree that many canned minestrone soups are sub-par with hard potatoes and undercooked beans.
 Even so, this soup is THE BOMB.
 That's really the best way to describe it.
-Despite its seasoning simplicity, each hearty spoonful has loads of comforting flavor, leaving you feeling warm and healthy on a cold winter night.
+Despite its seasoning simplicity, each hearty spoonful has loads of comforting flavor, leaving you feeling warm and cozy on a cold winter night.
 A new December staple in our kitchen.
 In fact, just two days later, we've now got a vegetarian version with soy chorizo cooking in the Le Creuset for Christmas Eve dinner.

 On the topic of soup, here's Lucas's all-time favorite card pair joke from the game Cards Against Humanity.
 Roll-on-the-floor-with-tears kind of laughter.